-Located in Oman, Musandam is an exclave of the country.
-Musandam is an ideal location to witness the natural and man-made treasures, both, at the same time as it is rich with modern architecture as well as serene beaches.
-It is a much-loved destination for scuba divers due to the clear waters and the available facilities.
+Musandam is rich with modern architecture as well as serene beaches.
+It is a much-loved destination for scuba divers because of the clear waters and the amazing facilities at the destination.
 This Omani peninsula is bordered by rugged mountains and turquoise water bodies and guarded by two gulfs – the Arabian and the Omani.
 Rich in Arabian culture, mixed with that of Iran’s, Musandam is rich in its ethnicity as well.
-Most of the population in the region is localized to Khasab, which is also the most common and accessible entry point to visit the region.

 Musandam also contains one of the most important and the busiest waterways- the Strait of Hormuz.
 Moreover, the tallest peak in the region, Jebel Harim is studded with fossils of fish and other marine animals that are over 250 million years old.
 These varied sights coupled with a rich and diverse culture make Musandam an astonishing destination to explore.